muratk5n/thirdwave/en/2017/12/timeline-syria-tr.md

   * 09/09: Russia convinces Syria to hand over its stockpile to intl control averting US strike
   * 17/12: Corruption scandal implicating TR gov and its PM started, most thought police close to Gulen Brotherhood was behind it
 * 2014
+  * 02/01: ISIS takes control of Falluja
   * 19/01: A truck was stopped by TR jandarmee that was claimed to carry weapons for Al Qaida
   * 27/03: Voice recording with TR FM, senior gov officials discussing starting a war with Syria through covert means leaked to Internet
+  * 15/05: ISIS cements its rule in Raqqa
   * 11/06: ISIS invades TR Mosul consulate taking many hostage
+  * 29/06: ISIS leader Abu Bakr al-Baghdadi declared a caliphate with Raqqa as its capital
-  * 10/08: PM becomes President (a figurehead position at this point)
+  * 10/08: TR PM becomes President (a figurehead position at this point)
   * 21/08: Former FM becomes PM
   * 13/09: Islamic State begins its siege of Kobane
   * 14/12: Gov backlash against the Brotherhood starts, their businesses fall under investigation